camunda-community-hub/terraform-provider-camunda/README.md

 # Camunda Platform 8 Terraform Provider

 _Disclaimer: This project is not ready for production usage._

 This is an unsupported [Terraform](https://www.terraform.io/) provider for [Camunda Platform 8](https://camunda.com/platform/).

 Camunda Platform 8 allows you to *Design, automate, and improve any process across your organization*.
 Further information can be found under https://docs.camunda.io/.

+This Terraform provider allows to manage the resources provided by the Camunda Platform 8, such as clusters, clients, etc.

 * Documentation: https://registry.terraform.io/providers/multani/camunda/

 ## Development

 This Terraform provider is built with the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).

 ### Building The Provider